What is UX Strategy?

 - Work on your soft, research and verbal skills

-- Promote design thinking.
+- Promote innovation and design thinking.

 - Follow brilliant design patterns to understand what enamours the user.